 Frequently Asked Questions

 Providing industry experience, strong personal credit and business/personal financials will help lower your bond rate.
-Learn more about how your bond rate is calculated.

 The bond size and your likelihood of causing bond claims are used to calculate premium.
 Bond companies determine your odds of causing claims by looking at your line of work, personal credit and industry experience.
 Keep in mind, you’re responsible to pay for bond claims in full (including legal costs).
 Find out additional reasons why you should avoid bond claims at all costs.